 Whosever horse gets around the Piazza del Campo 3 times first wins – whether the rider is still on it or not.
 (And, if you you agree that one of the top things to do in Tuscany is visit a hot springs resort, you can stay at Terme di Petriolo, which is about 20 kilometres south.)

 What to do in Tuscany activity 5: Cycle

 The solution is to go to the lovely walled city of Lucca, where you can rent a bicycle and ride around on top of the city’s Renaissance walls.
-Cycling the walls of Lucca is so much fun, just thinking about it makes me fall in love with Tuscany all over again … you know, if I were a man and Tuscany was a woman and I was dating her.
+Cycling the walls of Lucca is so much fun and one of the top things to do there, and just thinking about it makes me fall in love with Tuscany all over again … you know, if I were a man and Tuscany was a woman and I was dating her.

 So go to Tuscany and fall in love with it for yourself – it will be the start of a beautiful relationship (and possibly the end of your old one).

 Get more Italy travel ideas at Cities in Italy and how to fight with your husband in all of them.

 Bet more Europe travel ideas at Top Destinations in Europe to Visit.